Arjundasmarath/Forest-Cover-type-Prediction/README.md

 # My Approach

 A beginner kernel on multi-class classification using logistic regression and RandomForest for the Forest classification competition.
+My kernel was awarded as one of the top 5 kernels in the competition.

 https://www.kaggle.com/arjundas/forest-run